scienceformedicine/aneurisk-analysis/ANALYSIS-S4M/aneurisk_analysis.md

 # Intro

-In the next section we make an exploratory statistical analysis, to probe the main characteristics in the data.
-In the following section we try out some preliminar models to explore correlations that may prove useful for future, more realistic models.
+In the next section we make an exploratory descriptive statistical analysis, to probe the main characteristics in the data.
+In the following section we try out some preliminary models to explore correlations that may prove useful for future, more realistic models.

 # Descriptive Analysis